Hobart City Centre: Commercial area

 With the exception of Wrest Point Casino in Sandy Bay, the Hobart CBD contains all of Tasmania’s tallest buildings, including 39 Murray Street, 188 Collins Street and the Trafalgar Building.
 The tallest building in the city centre is NAB House at 58 m, however planning restrictions limit future developments to a height of 42 m.
 There have been some exceptions to this rule such as Wellington Centre standing at 48 m and the new Royal Hobart Hospital K1/K2 Twin Towers which stand at 48 m high.
-The City centre has several shopping areas including the Wellington Centre, Centrepoint and the historically significant Cat and Fiddle Arcade.
-Stores in this area include Myer, Target, Woolworths, H&M, JB-Hi-Fi, Kathmandu and Country Road.
+The City centre has several shopping areas including the Wellington Centre, Centrepoint and the historically significant Cat & Fiddle Arcade.
+Stores in this area include Myer, Target, Woolworths, H&M, JB Hi-Fi, Kathmandu and Country Road.
 In September 2007, a spectacular inner city fire was responsible for the loss of one of Hobart's Myer buildings and as a result saw the construction of the 40 m Icon Complex, boasting a 5 level Myer with specialty shops as well as a Hotel with roof top bar.

-Hobart GPO within the Hobart Bus Station on Elizabeth Street.
+Hobart GPO within the Hobart Bus Mall on Elizabeth Street.